SummaryRead the full fact sheet

 The physical changes that happen for boys around puberty include:

-- Hair growth – body hair starts to grow around the pubic area, legs, under the arms and on the face.
+- Hair growth - Body hair starts to grow around the pubic area, legs, under the arms and on the face.
 It starts off fine and then gets thicker and darker.
 Some young men keep growing and getting more body hair into their 20s.

 Emotional changes for girls and boys around puberty

-Getting through puberty
+Parenting a child through puberty